 Since that fateful day, Dennis's photos have appeared in The New York Times, Quest Magazine, and Time Out New York.
 He has had the pleasure to work with such clients as Alan Flusser, Pop Sugar, Google, Film Forum, Buzzfeed, Bond New York Real Estate, and Frederic Fekkai.

-Dennis has also branched out into filmmaking and has made two short films, the multi award winning "The Weekend" (availbale to watch in it's entirety in the Film section of this website) and "Death (And Disco Fries)" a new romantic comedy which he wrote, directed, produced, and starred in.
+Dennis has also branched out into filmmaking and has made two short films, the multi award winning "The Weekend"which is available on Amazon Prime and in 2018 was picked up for distribution by Shorts TV.
+His second short film, "Death (And Disco Fries)", a romantic comedy which he wrote, directed, produced, and starred in and is enjoying a healthy festival run.
+He has also served as cinematographer, editor, and colorist for short films and digital content.